top of page

 A Beginner's Color Palette: Limited vs Semi-Limited

-There are really only cons to doing this; for both a beginner and a professional.
-Having every color at your finger tips can encourage not only waste, but can also cause over mixing of colors and an inconsistent color harmony throughout your work.
-Which in the end just makes things look, not quiet right.
+There are really only cons to having all of the colors; for both a beginner and a professional.
+Having every color at your finger tips can encourage not only waste and overwhelm, but can also cause mixing of colors and an inconsistent color harmony throughout your work.

 A truly limited palette will consist of four to six colors.
-It will always include a yellow, red, blue, and white, and on occasion a brown or black will be recommended to round out the palette.
+It will always include a red, blue, yellow, and white; on occasion a brown or black will be recommended to round out the palette.
 Black is usually a rare addition as you can easily mix it using equal parts of the three primaries.

 Pros: A limited palette forces the artist to practice color mixing, reduces the chance of over mixing or "mudding" your colors, and helps maintain a visual color harmony.

-Cons: The primary idea behind a limited palette is that you should be able to mix any color you want with just red, yellow, and blue.
-This would be true, except that physical pigments are part of what is called subtractive color.
-There is no true yellow, red, or blue that you can use to mix all of the colors you might need or want.
+Cons: The primary idea behind a limited palette is that you should be able to mix any color you want with just red, blue, and yellow.
+This technically is true, except that physical pigments are part of what is called subtractive color.
+There is no true red, blue, or yellow that you can use to mix all of the colors you might need or want.

-A limited palette also does not address a paint's transparency or color temperature, which can lead to frustrations when rendering light and shadows.
+Also, a limited palette does not address a paint's transparency or color temperature, which can lead to frustrations when rendering light and shadows.

 A good semi-limited palette will still restrict the artist, but help to ease beginning frustrations by providing a warm and cool color option for all primaries.
 To see my recommendations click here.